Gigafactory Nevada: Product level

 In October 2015, Tesla moved the Tesla Powerwall and Powerpack production from its Fremont factory to the Gigafactory, using 18650 cells.
 The Tesla Powerwall 1 had been produced in the finished portion since the third quarter of 2015.

 For battery packs, 2170-cells are transferred on autonomous vehicles from Panasonic to Tesla, where workers and robots assemble cells into packs using bandoliers, cooled by tubes made onsite by Valeo.
 Drive units (motor and gearbox) for Model 3 are made with 90% automation.

-The Tesla Megapack is designed and produced at Giga Nevada, and some Tesla Semi are also made adjacent to the gigafactory.
+The Tesla Semi is also assembled at the gigafactory.

 Output goals

 As of 2014, the projected capacity of Gigafactory for 2020 was to have been 35 gigawatt-hours per year of cells as well as 50 GWh/year of battery packs.
 Production could be equivalent of supplying 500,000 Tesla cars per year.
-When finished, the factory is planned to produce more lithium ion batteries in a year than were produced in the entire world in 2013.
+When finished, the factory is planned to produce more lithium-ion batteries in a year than were produced in the entire world in 2013.
 As of May 2019, Gigafactory 1 has achieved a theoretical capacity of 35 gigawatt-hours per year but utilization levels have resulted in a 24 gigawatt-hour output, according to Panasonic President Kazuhiro Tsuga.

-Elon Musk announced at the 2021 Shareholder Meeting that Tesla will aim to increase the production capacity at both Giga Nevada and The Fremont Factory by 50% in the next couple of years.
+Elon Musk announced at the 2021 Shareholder Meeting that Tesla will aim to increase the production capacity at both Giga Nevada and Fremont Factory by 50% in the next couple of years.

+Legal issues

 Karl Hansen allegations

 In August 2018, Karl Hansen, a former member of the company's security team, filed a whistleblower complaint with the Securities and Exchange Commission.
 In the complaint, he alleged that Tesla suppressed an internal investigation into various criminal activities that occurred at Giga Nevada during his tenure, including the alleged theft of $37 million worth of raw materials.
 He also stated that he submitted corroborating evidence of a connection between "a certain Tesla employee at the time and various alleged members of the Mexican drug cartel identified in the DEA report" that Tesla refused to accept.
 Separately, Hansen additionally claimed that Tesla installed “specialized router equipment within its Nevada Gigafactory designed to capture employee cell phone communications.”
 Following the complaint, Hansen went on to allege that Tesla fired him as an employee and then as a contractor because of his investigations.

 In 2019, Hansen filed a lawsuit related to these allegations.
 In 2020, the judged ordered the case to arbitration.
 In June 2022, the arbitrator filed an unopposed motion with the court stating Hansen "has failed to establish the claims...Accordingly his claims are denied, and he shall take nothing".

+Refusal to submit to OSHA inspections

+In 2019, staff at Gigafactory Nevada refused entry to U.S. Occupational Safety and Health Administration who had obtained a search warrant for an inspection.